See something we could improve on this page? Give website feedback.

 Topographic surveying: Summer 2021 – Fall 2022

 Design, engineering and public outreach: Began in Fall 2022.
-Design to resume in Spring 2025.
+Design was paused and resumed in Fall 2025.

 Community Outreach

-The project team will be notifying impacted neighbors and property owners when we resume design.
+The project team will be notifying impacted neighbors and property owners as we progress with design.
 Schools and district staff will also be notified and kept up-to-date about the project.
 Schools near the planned improvements include: Mill Park Elementary School, West Powellhurst Elementary, and Gilbert Heights Elementary.

 Project Funding